Updated June 28, 2023

 There are a few pre-requisites for learning Hadoop.
 Prior experience in Java and scripting language is necessary.
-Although Hadoop already has its own high-level programming languages like pig and hive that generates the backend code for further processing, still it is possible to create own map-reduce program any programming language like Ruby, Python, Perl and even C programming.
+Although it already has its own high-level programming languages like pig and hive that generates the backend code for further processing, still it is possible to create own map-reduce program any programming language like Ruby, Python, Perl and even C programming.

 Bigdata and Hadoop are in high demand in today’s market.
 This is going to increase more in the coming days.
 Lots of organizations have already moved into Hadoop and those who have not are going to move soon.
 There is a current report stating that major corporations have started investing in big data analytics.
 Big data marketing forecast is always in the upward trend, and it is not at all a short-lived state.
 Apart from all these the jobs in Hadoop and big data are always offering high pay as compared to other technologies.

 Top Big Data and Hadoop Companies

-Below are a few top companies employing the most number of Hadoop resources.
+Below are a few top companies employing the most number: